Rank Centrality: Ranking from Pair-wise Comparisons: Main Results

 \subsection{Rank Centrality: Error bound for random graphs}

 Now we consider the special case when the comparison graph $G$ is an Erd\"os-R\'enyi random graph with pair $(i,j)$ being compared with probability $\numcomp/\numitems$.
 When $\numcomp$ is poly-logarithmic in $\numitems$, we provide a strong performance guarantee.
 Specifically, the result stated below suggests that with $O(n {\sf poly}(\log n))$ comparisons, Rank Centrality manages to learn the true scores with high probability. \begin{theorem} Given $n$ objects, let the comparison graph $G=([n], E)$ be generated by selecting each pair $(i,j)$ to be in $E$ with probability $d/n$ independently of everything else.
 Each such chosen pair of objects is compared $k$ times with the outcomes of comparisons produced as per a BTL model with parameters $w_1,\dots, w_n$.
-Then, there exists positive universal constants $C, C'$ and $C{''}$ such that when $d\geq C' \log n$, $k\geq C'$, and $k\,d \geq C' b^5 \log n$, the following bound on the error rate holds with probability at least $1-n^{-C''}$:
+Then, if $d\geq 10 C^2 \log n$ and $k\,d \geq 128 C^2 b^5 \log n$, the following bound on the error rate holds with probability at least $1-10 n^{-C/8}$: